Gapan Church: Image of La Virgen Divina Pastora

 The image of the La Virgen Divina Pastora is the object of the largest Marian pilgrimages in Central Luzon.
 Although the precise origins of the image are shrouded in legend, its recorded history is traced largely to the Valmonte Family.

 In the 1700s, Doña Juana Valmonte, daughter of Don Bartolomé de la Cruz Valmonte – Gapan's first gobernadorcillo in 1747 – and Doña Eulalia Fernández, had a strange dream in which the Virgin Mary wanted to be fetched from Spain.
 Distraught, she sought the advice of her father who told her to consult a friar friend in Manila.
 Doña Juana then traveled to Manila to recount her dream to the friar.
 Impressed by her story, the friar told of the devotion to La Divina Pastora which was gaining popularity in Spain.
 Doña Juana, on her part, ordered an image from Spain and to enthrone it in their family estate.
 The image eventually arrived in Manila via the Acapulco Galleon, and was brought to Gapan.
 It then became the center of devotion for the family, who started to celebrate her feast in thanksgiving for a bountiful harvest every May 1.
 Soon, stories of miracles spread throughout the province, and people came in throngs to celebrate the yearly fiesta.

 In the 1800s, La Virgen Divina Pastora was made patroness of Gapan parish, secondary to the Three Kings.
 Care of the image after the death of Doña Juana was passed to her brother, Don Basílio Valmonte, then his son, General Pantaleón Valmonte, the hero of the First Cry of Nueva Ecija.
 General Valmonte was executed on charges of rebellion against Spain, and the image passed to his widow, Máxima Navarro-Valmonte for safekeeping.
 It was finally handed to Donata Valmonte-Cala, and her daughter Emma Valmote-Cala.

 On December 19, 1963, Pope Paul VI approved the canonical coronation of the image of La Virgen Divina Pastora.
 Since the original image is privately owned, a church-owned replica was used for the coronation ceremony, which was presided by the first Bishop of the Diocese of Cabanatuan, Most Rev. Mariano Gaviola, on April 26, 1964.
-The original image of the La Virgen Divina Pastora was eventually donated to the Parish of the Three Kings with the declaration of the church as a national shrine on April 26, 1986.
+The original image of the La Virgen Divina Pastora was eventually donated to the Parish of the Three Kings upon the declaration of the church as a national shrine on April 26, 1986.